Class Pinopsida (Conifers)

 This tree was around some 200 million years ago when dinosaurs roamed the planet, and its sharp-pointed needles aided it in keeping browsing animals at bay.
-It is sometimes refered to as a ‘living fossil’.
+It is sometimes referred to as a ‘living fossil’.

 Widely grown as an ornamental in parks and gardens.
 They can live up p to 1,000 years in its native countries, up to 150 years in Britain.
 Originally a native of Chile and Argentina, it is fairly common and widespread throughout Britain.